Recording Studio Microphones: a Beginner’s Guide

 • Supercardioid mics are a bit more focused on picking up sound from the front.
 They’ll usually also pick up a little from the back

-• Hypercardioid mics are similar to supercardioid mics, but they pick up more in the back
+• Hypercardioid mics are similar to supercardioid mics, but they pick up even more in the back

 • Omnidirectional mics pick up sound from all sides equally in one big circle